KIT-CMS/TauFakeFactors/docs/index.md

 ```

 ## General configuration
-General definitions like paths for all steps of the fake factor measurements should be defined in a `configs/ANALYSIS/ERA/common_settings.yaml` file (file name should be always stay the same).
+General definitions like paths for all steps of the fake factor measurements should be defined in a `configs/ANALYSIS/ERA/common_settings.yaml` file (this file name should always stay the same).

 The expected ntuple folder structure is NTUPLE_PATH/ERA/SAMPLE_TAG/CHANNEL/*.root